Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 The Best of the Best

-This book, like a good movie, is interesting enough to be enjoyed again and again.
+Like a good movie, Wuthering Heights is interesting enough to be enjoyed again and again.
 Each time I read it, I discover more gems in this story.
-This tale has it all: a tortured Byronic hero/dark brooding villain, gothic and paranormal elements, soul mates who experience ultimate love and loss, twists and turns, and it unfolds against a backdrop of wild windswept moors.
-For anyone who likes passionate unswerving love, this is the book and the story.
+This tale has it all: a tortured Byronic hero/dark brooding villain, gothic and paranormal elements, soul mates who experience ultimate love and loss, twists and turns, and it unfolds against a backdrop of wild, windswept moors.
+This is the book for anyone who likes a passionate, unswerving love story.

 Questions About Hindley